Employees: information and support

 You may be wondering if (and how) you should tell your workplace about what is happening.
 You may be unsure about your rights to time off and support.
 You may not want to tell your employer at all.
 Lots of women still feel worried that they will face discrimination if they are known to be trying for a baby.
 You may need a long time off work to recover.
 Or you might want to return quite quickly.
 You may find the routine and focus helpful or worry about disrupting ongoing work.
 Different things are right for different people.

 It might be that you would prefer to have a longer time away but feel unable to tell people or to afford additional time off.
 Some people find it’s only when they go back to work they realise they need more time.

 This section has information to help you understand your rights and the support your employer should offer you.
 Some of these are legal rights – your workplace has to give you these or they risk breaking the law.
 Others will depend on policies in your organisation.
-Some of the information here may not be relevant to you during the coronavirus pandemic.
-We have additional information in red.

 We also have more information on going back to work, fighting discrimination and making changes for the future here.

 We also have information for employers that you may find helpful to share with them.